lionsharecapital/lionshare-desktop/README.md

 **Does my portfolio leave my computer?**

 No, Lionshare is completely client-side and doesn't hold any keys.
-We take security very seriously and all our communication happends over HTTPS and all the code is open source.
+We take security very seriously and all our communication happens over HTTPS.
+All code is open source.

 **How will you make money?**